turnerbenjamin/cpl_customer_service_exploration/scenarios/scenario_5.md

 parent flows handle this situation, so both parent flows have a guard clause to check that these values have been set.

-With the create a flow, an email is sent after the guard clause.
+With the create flow, an email is sent after the guard clause.
 With the reopen/resolve flow there is a switch statement to send an appropriate email depending on whether the case was reopened or resolved.